ali-osman-de/flight-tracker/README.md

 <img width="1680" alt="Screenshot 2024-01-07 at 9 48 41 PM" src="https://github.com/ali-osman-de/flight-tracker/assets/72684098/2842f907-ea55-426e-b588-bbef012d4db4">

 <h5>This project you can configure your api.
-Recently this project using local json.</h5>
+Recently this project using local json. for example https://aviationstack.com/</h5>

 <h3>Active Link: https://flight-status-81e309.netlify.app/ </h3>
 <p>You can using example input TK4797, FJ30, AK5416, EK3448 and also you can find more input from ../api/api.js </p>